jinnang233/simple-pq-minecraft-chat-encryptor/README.md

 # Warnings

 1. I'm not good at coding.
 The mod may contain bugs.
 Use it at your own risk.
-2. Server may consider these encrypted message as spam.
+2. Server may consider these encrypted messages as spam.
-3. Post-quantum algorithms used in these project is not formally aduited by cryptographiers.
+3. Post-quantum algorithms used in these project is **not** formally aduited by cryptographiers.
 Messages may be cracked in the future.
-4. Due to message size problem, the project does not use hybrid encryption.
+4. Due to message size problem, the project does **not** use **hybrid** encryption.